 Café palReal has the best coffee in Guadalajara

-There is a lot of great coffee in Guadalajara.
+There is a ton of great coffee in Guadalajara.
 The metropolitan region has 5 million people and a lot of those people know good coffee and drink good coffee.
 The coffee purveyors are happy to oblige.
 There is a whole industry of baristas, roasters, growers, and teachers ready to help you find the best coffee in Guadalajara.

 Much like Mexico City, there is one particular hipster neighborhood with a massive concentration of specialty coffee shops.
 Exceptional coffee is one of the reasons that the Colonia Americana was named the coolest neighborhood in the world by Time Out Magazine.